LuciaOliveraa/andisII_tfu4/README.md

 ```

 - If a script fails to import `app`, make sure you run it from the repo root and that `PYTHONPATH` includes the repo root (the runner does this automatically when invoking via the container).

-If you'd like, I can also:

-- Make the runner executable (chmod +x) and add a Makefile target for convenience
-- Add integration tests that assert the demo outputs

 ---